Michel Rivard: Beau Dommage and beyond

 In 1974, Rivard and other members of Théâtre Sainfoin, formed the group Beau Dommage (an old Québécois expression meaning "certainly" or "damn right").
 Rivard wrote and composed for Beau Dommage.

 Beau Dommage became a very popular group, and as a result of his songwriting ability Rivard's popularity increased as well.
 Perhaps his most popular song from this era is "La complainte du phoque en Alaska".
 Although Beau Dommage disbanded in 1978, there were reunion concerts in 1984 and 1994, both of which Rivard participated in.
 Characteristic of Rivard's creative energy, he also put out his first solo album in 1977, Méfiez-vous du grand amour.

-In 1978, as a sign of his increased prestige, Michel opened for Maxime Le Forestier and was accompanist for Forestier at the Olympia in Paris.
+In 1978, as a sign of his increased prestige, Michel opened for Maxime Le Forestier and was an accompanist for Forestier at the Olympia in Paris.
 Although an unlikely pairing, it resulted in a continued friendship.
 Rivard released his second LP, De Longueuil à Berlin, in 1979; that year also marked the beginning of Rivard's appearance in a series of concerts in Paris.